Are you a first-time homebuyer looking to make a purchase in Denver in 2023 or 2024? The market right now is a competitive one in the city.

 You might have to compromise on price.
 First-time home buyers in Denver often have to make follow-up offers to negotiate the price.
 If the seller’s asking price is reasonable based on current market conditions, you probably shouldn’t quibble over “nickels and dimes.”
 Find common ground with the seller so the deal can move forward.

 Flexibility, compromise and open-mindedness are welcome attributes during a real estate transaction.
-But there especially helpful for those who are buying a first home in Denver in 2019.
+But they’re especially helpful for those who are buying a first home in Denver in 2023/24.

-Need a home loan?
 If you’re in the market to buy a home in Denver, Sammamish Mortgage is available to help.
 We offer a wide variety of mortgage programs and tools with flexible qualification criteria.
-We’ve been helping buyers obtain the mortgages they need in Oregon, Washington, Colorado, and Idaho for over 25 years, and we’d love to help you too.
+We’ve been helping buyers obtain the mortgages they need in Oregon, Washington, Colorado, and Idaho since 1992, and we’d love to help you too.
 Please contact us today to get started.
-Last Updated: [last-modified]